English, PDF, 443kb

 U.S. agricultural policy reform should continue its recent shift towards less distortion of production and trade, notably with market-based approaches for support programmes and agricultural risk management, according to this study of reforms since 1985.

 The United States is one of the most important agricultural producers in the world.
 It has a very large domestic market and is the world’s largest exporter of agricultural products.
 Indeed, the share of US agricultural production exported is more than double that of any other US industry and the trade surplus in agricultural products acts as an important stimulus to the US economy.
-Thus, US agricultural policies exert a strong
+Thus, US agricultural policies exert a strong influence on world agricultural markets.

 English, , 5,630kb